|Click on the Map to get the Bigger Map|

-Surrounded by the cotton fields, this city earns its main revenue from its large, medium as well as small sized textile industries.
-The other major source of economy is the engineering sector.
-This district even houses India's maximum number of poultry and hosiery industries.
-The city has even got a dedicated ground of 1, 60, 000 sq. ft. for trade fair named C. O. I. N. T. E. C. that was built in the year 1999.
-Apart from these, this is the state's 2nd biggest software producer and houses the offices of numerous multi-national software companies like Cognizant Technology Solutions (C. T. S.), Tata Consultancy Services (T. C. S.), I. B. M., Dell and many more.
+Surrounded by cotton fields, this city earns its main revenue from its large, medium as well as small sized textile industries.
+The other major driver of the economy is the engineering sector.
+Coimbatore also has a lot of poultry and hosiery industries.
+The city has even got a dedicated ground of 1,60,000 sq ft for trade fair named C. O. I. N. T. E. C. that was built in the year 1999.
+Apart from these, this is the state's second biggest software producer and houses the offices of numerous multinational software companies like Cognizant Technology Solutions (C. T. S.), Tata Consultancy Services (T. C. S.), I. B. M., Dell and many more.

 How to Reach Coimbatore

-Being a major industrial hub of the Republic of India, this city of south India is well connected to the rest of the country by the following modes of transport:
+Being a major industrial hub of India, Coimbatore is well connected to the rest of the country by the following modes of transport:

-Railways: Starting from the year 1852, the broad gauge lines connect the place with the rest of the state as well as the country.
-Coimbatore Junction is the main and nearest railway station to the city, which connects the city to some of the major cities of the nation like Bengaluru, Chennai, Mumbai, New Delhi, Howrah, Hyderabad, Trivandrum, Jaipur, Indore, Rajkot, Ahmedabad, Kanpur, Jammu and Patna.
+Railways: The broad gauge lines connect the city with the rest of the state as well as the country.
+Coimbatore Junction is the main and nearest railway station, which connects Coimbatore to some of the major cities of the nation like Bengaluru, Chennai, Mumbai, New Delhi, Howrah, Hyderabad, Trivandrum, Jaipur, Indore, Rajkot, Ahmedabad, Kanpur, Jammu and Patna.

-Roadways: The following 3 National Highways mentioned below helps it connect to the different neighboring as well as distant areas:
+Roadways: The following three National Highways mentioned below help it connect to the different neighboring as well as distant areas:

 - National Highway 47